Frazier, Henderson power 8-run 7th, Orioles win 9-6, stop Yanks’ 5-game win streak

 In a game that started after a 1-hour, 36-minute rain delay, Torres hit a two-run homer in the third and a solo drive in the fifth, giving him nine homers this season and 14 career multihomer games.

 Kiner-Falefa hit a two-run homer earlier in the fifth.
-Filling a spot role after losing the shortstop job to Volpe in spring training, Kiner-Falefa is 5 for 13 with a double, triple and three home runs in his last six games.
+Playing occasional outfield after losing the shortstop job to Volpe in spring training, Kiner-Falefa is 5 for 13 with a double, triple and three home runs in his last six games.

+“I wasn’t really clear on what exactly my role was,” IKF said, “but now I think with two months, a month-and-a-half into the year I have a better understanding of when those opportunities could arise and when I could be used.”

 FIRST TOSS